 Many lake paddlers don’t use the leash that comes with the board as they don’t feel like it’s necessary or they worry that it will get tangled whilst they’re SUP’ing.

 On the ocean, however, the leash really is an essential bit of equipment.
 If you fall off your board in the ocean, the tide will carry it away faster than you might think, leaving you stranded and potentially without your board.

 If you do feel yourself being taken by the tide or a strong wind rising, then don’t panic!
 Knowing how to keep yourself safe when you’re out on the water is called self-rescue and is not as difficult or complicated to learn as you may think.
 If you need to, sit astride your board or kneel to paddle, and if you have to you can lie flat on the board to conserve energy and make it easier to stay on your board.
 If you do feel that you are in difficulty, wave your paddle above your head while you sit astride the board.
 This is a recognised signal with other paddleboarders that you need help.

 Don’t be tempted to swim away from your board and back to shore.
 The board is easier to see and it provides you with a platform to sit on and save your energy.
 Plus, using a leash means you will always be able to find your board, even if you do come off it.

-The most important thing is, have fun!
-After reading these tips it may sound daunting to get out in the sea, but once you have nailed a few basic techniques and followed the safety protocols then paddle boarding on the sea is one of the best things to do on evening or weekend.
+The most important thing is, to have fun!
+After reading these tips it may sound daunting to get out in the sea, but once you have nailed a few basic techniques and followed the safety protocols then paddle boarding on the sea is one of the best things to do on evenings or weekends.

 To stay up to date with all of our latest news follow us on Facebook.